TamimiGitHub/faa-sam-demo/300-DocumentDB-Agents.md

          enable_artifact_content_instruction: true

          agent_card:
-           description: "You are an intelligent Flight Data Analysis Agent with direct access to a database containing real-time flight telemetry and control system data.
-Your role is to interpret, query, and analyze structured flight information.
-You can extract insights, summarize data, answer technical queries, and correlate information across records.
-Each record in the database represents a single flight event snapshot.
-This data is typically sourced from air traffic control systems, flight data processing systems (FDPS), and ADS-B surveillance feeds."
+           description: "This agent provides real-time insights from FAA surface movement data, including aircraft and vehicle positions, runway events, and departure activities.
+It can query, filter, and summarize surface operations at specific airports to support situational awareness and performance analysis.
+Users can ask it for details like 'Which aircraft are taxiing at JFK?' or 'Show recent runway crossings at LAX.'"
            defaultInputModes: ["text"]
            defaultOutputModes: ["text", "file"]
            skills:
              - id: "mongo_query"
                name: "mongo_query"
-               description: "Answers questions by querying the connected DocumentDB database and the FDPSPosition collection."
+               description: "Answers questions by querying the connected DocumentDB database and the STDDSPosition collection."

          agent_card_publishing:
            interval_seconds: 30